World Dairy Expo: Cattle show

-Dairy cattle from all over North America, Europe & Australia are exhibited at the show.
+Dairy cattle from all over the United States and Canada are exhibited at the show.
 All seven nationally recognized breeds (Brown Swiss, Holstein, Red & White, Guernsey, Jersey, Milking Shorthorn, and Ayrshire) have a show.
 After a grand champion from each breed is selected, a final judging is held to determine the best two cows in the show.
 This is held on the last day (Saturday) and is often referred to as the main event.
 The show starts out with an introduction of each cow and leadsman (person at the end of the halter) listing both of their achievements.
 After this is done the cows are judged by all of the breed judges from the past week.
 After they decide on a cow, the Supreme Champion and Reserve Supreme Champion is announced.

 Trade show

 World Dairy Expo is also home to the a largest dairy-focused trade show in the world.
-Nearly 900 companies from all over the world exhibit to the show's 70,000 attendees.
-Companies like John Deere, Case IH, Land O'Lakes, Select Sires, Semex, ABS, ANIMART and many more make the trip to Madison, Wisconsin, USA every year.
+Over 600 companies from all over the world exhibit to the show's 60,000 attendees.
+Companies like John Deere, Case IH, Land O'Lakes, Select Sires, Semex, ABS, AEM, ANIMART and many more make the trip to Madison, Wisconsin, USA every year.
 World Dairy Expo is recognized as a member of the "Tradeshow Week Top 200", a list honoring the nation's top trade events organized by Trade Show Executive Gold 100.
 World Dairy Expo remains the only Wisconsin event in the “Top 200”, and was ranked #23 in 2013.